newatoms/beta/_private/customers/stby/posts-and-research/partner-interview/what-does-your-partner-do.md

-# What does my boyfriend think I do?
+# Marie de Vos’ boyfriend explains what she does at STBY

 > An interview with the partner of one of our service designers.